textdb/MCW-Internet-of-Things/Hands-on lab/Before the HOL - Internet of Things.md

 ### Task 2: Setup a lab virtual machine

 In this task, you will provision a virtual machine running Visual Studio Community 2017 that you will use as your development machine for this hands-on lab.

+> Note: Your Azure subscription must have MSDN offers associated with it to provision a new virtual machine with Visual Studio pre-loaded.
+If your subscription does not meet this requirement, you will need to either create a new VM with the same settings below, but without Visual Studio pre-installed, then install Visual Studio Community 2017 15.6 or later, or install it on your own machine.

 1. In the [Azure portal](https://portal.azure.com/), select **+Create a resource**, enter "visual studio community" into the Search the Marketplace box, select **Visual Studio Community 2017 (latest release) on Windows Server 2016 (x64)** from the results, and select **Create**.